 If different members of your family can't agree on the ideal temperature, Nest has a function to give you the upper hand.

-A user can 'lock' the Nest to prevent others from adjusting the settings or changing the temperature outside of a preset range.
-This doesn’t lock in a specific temperature—a locked Nest still has access to programmed settings—but simply prevents other users from constantly changing the settings.
+Users can lock the Nest to keep it from making any adjustments outside of a preset range.
+This doesn’t lock in a specific temperature—a locked Nest will still continue to run the programmed settings—but simply keeps these settings from being changed.

 To lock a Nest:

-You also can change preset Nest temperatures on the app.
+The preset temperatures on your Nest can also be changed from the app.
 From the home screen, choose Thermostat and then select Settings.
 Once there, select Temperature Preferences and then Temperature Presets.
-This will display your preset Comfort, Eco and Sleep temperatures.
-Select one of these options to change the temperature for that preset.
+Current presets for Comfort, Eco and Sleep modes will be displayed.
+Choose the appropriate setting to change the temperature for that preset.

-• Quick Schedule: Quick Schedules are based on the national average schedule for energy efficiency.
-When you are setting up your Nest, the Google Home app gives you the option to change the temperature with a schedule.
-If you select this feature, it presents a preset schedule for you to customize as you wish.
+• Quick Schedule: The Quick Schedule feature is based on the national average schedule for more energy-efficient use.
+As you complete your Nest's setup process, the Google Home app allows you to change the temperature with a schedule.
+If you choose that option, it will show a preset schedule for you to customize as you wish.
 Once setup is complete, that’s the schedule it will use.

 If you already have a schedule and want to change it, open the Google Home app, select Thermostat and then tap on Schedules.
 You can then pick the day of the week that you want to add a temperature.
-Once you pick the day, tap Add and find the preset you want.
+After the day is selected, tap Add and select the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
-Select Done to save changes.
+Your update won't be applied until you select Done.

 10. Setting a Temperature Range on a Nest Thermostat

-Nest thermostats can be integrated with most heating and cooling systems.
-Google, Nest's manufacturer, features a compatibility checking tool that presents a few questions related to your location and existing setup to see which Nest model works with your system.
+Nest thermostats are compatible with most heating and cooling systems.
+Google, Nest's manufacturer, features a compatibility checking tool that shares questions concerning your location and existing setup to see which Nest model works with your system.

-If you have a Nest and believe it’s not compatible with your system, consider reaching out to professionals for smart thermostat installation in [siteinfo field="msa"].
-An experienced technician will be able to evaluate your system and, if your Nest is compatible, get it installed and on the road to saving you money in no time.
+If you have a Nest and believe it’s not compatible with your system, consider reaching out to professionals for smart thermostat installation in Elk River.
+Technicians with the proper experience can assess your system and, if your Nest is compatible, get it installed and on the road to saving you money in no time.

 12. How Do I Manually Control My Nest Thermostat?

-Nest Thermostats come with many features designed to increase comfort and decrease costs.
-However, you have the ability to turn off the smart features if you want to control a Nest manually like a normal thermostat.
+Nest Thermostats are loaded with innovative features designed to make life more comfortable and save money.
+However, there is a way to turn off the smart features if you want to control a Nest manually like a normal thermostat.

 You can achieve this by disabling the settings in a series of steps: